Red Bull Stratos

-Red Bull Stratos was a high-altitude Red Bull Stratos skydiving project involving Austrian skydiver Felix Baumgartner.
+Red Bull Stratos, or the Red Bull Space Jump, was a high-altitude skydiving project involving Austrian skydiver Felix Baumgartner.
 On 14 October 2012, Baumgartner flew approximately 39 km into the stratosphere over New Mexico, United States, in capsule N502FB carried by helium balloon before free falling in a pressure suit and then parachuting to Earth.
 The total jump, from leaving the capsule to landing on the ground, lasted approximately ten minutes.
 While the free fall was initially expected to last between five and six minutes, Baumgartner deployed his parachute after 4 minutes and 19 seconds.

-Reaching 1357.64 km/h—Mach 1.25—Baumgartner broke the sound barrier on his descent, becoming the first human to do so without any form of engine power.
+Reaching 1357.64 km/h—Mach 1.25—Baumgartner broke the sound barrier on his descent, becoming the first human being to do so without any form of engine power.
 Measurements show Baumgartner also broke two other world records.
 With a final altitude of 38969 m, Baumgartner broke the unofficial record for the highest manned balloon flight of 37640 m previously set by Nick Piantanida.
 He also broke the record for the highest-altitude jump, set in 1960 by USAF Colonel Joseph Kittinger, who was Baumgartner's mentor and capsule communicator at mission control.
 These claims were verified by the Fédération Aéronautique Internationale (FAI).

 Baumgartner's height record has since been surpassed by Alan Eustace.